Apply for Your Study Permit

 Where To Apply

 The tool below can be used to determine whether you require a PAL or whether you are exempt.
-It is as accurate as possible, but Immigration, Refugees and Citizenship Canada (IRCC) make the final decision and details who requires a PAL and who is exempt.
+It is as accurate as possible, but Immigration, Refugees and Citizenship Canada (IRCC) always makes the final decision about who requires a PAL and who is exempt.

 If you are in Canada with a study permit or work permit, you are considered a protected person, or you are a dependent of someone in Canada with a study permit or work permit, you can apply within Canada.
 Exchange and visiting students that extend their studies beyond 6 months may also be eligible, even if they don’t have an initial study permit (full list).